Lifetime ISA vs Help to Buy ISA: Which is best for you?

 Shared ownership is a popular choice for many first-time buyers, particularly in London and other parts of the UK where houses cost far more than the average person can afford.

-In a nutshell, shared ownership is a scheme that makes it easier for first-time buyers to get on the property ladder by allowing them to part own/part rent a property.
+Shared ownership is a government-backed scheme that makes it easier for first-time buyers to get on the property ladder by allowing them to part-buy, part-rent a property.

-If you buy a shared ownership property, you’ll usually put down a small deposit and take out a mortgage to cover the portion of the property you own.
-You’ll then pay rent to a developer or housing association on the rest.
+When buying a shared ownership property, you’ll usually put down a small deposit and take out a mortgage to cover the portion of the property you own.
+You’ll then pay rent to a developer or housing association on the remaining portion.
 This can be a much more affordable option than buying a house in the traditional way.

 Over time, you’ll have the option to increase your shares in the property.
 This is known as ‘staircasing’ and could see you owning the property outright eventually.
-No more rent.
-Hooray!
+Eventually, you could own your home outright without any rent payments.

-Discover how much you could afford with our homebuyer platform.
-It's free, takes 10 minutes and there's no credit check involved.
-We'll give you indicative mortgage interest rates and details of monthly payments.
+First-time buyers can discover how much they could afford by creating a Tembo plan.
+It's free, takes 10 minutes, and there's no credit check involved.
+Plus, you can see indicative mortgage interest rates and monthly payments.